 Included in the price of every bag is a personalised initial tag, displayed below, with my initials, JMD.

-Aside from the fact that they’ve clearly used a very high-quality leather, the bag is put together using fine stitching, which really adds to the look of the bag.
+Aside from the very high-quality leather, fine stitching hold the bag together, which really adds to the look of the bag.

 The interior fabric uses very complimentary colours and is stamped with the logo of the brand.